10 Areas Attachment can help Heal your Family

 In my work coaching people through these serious difficulties, I know the power of God in moving people from “stuck” to “proactive”.
 Nothing is insurmountable with His help.

 The key is making a decision to tackle problems, to have a healthy prayer life, to establish plan and strategy, to set goals and the means to achieve them, to be accountable, and to establish fixed boundaries.
 Sometimes information is needed, methods, resources, or just to talk about situations.

-The evil one wants us isolated, convinced we are without hope or solutions.
+The evil one wants us isolated, removed from attachment and convinced we are without hope or solutions.
 These lies can paralyze good people.
 There is always a way out and God desires for us good things.

 Attachment is one of those good things.
 And as we continue to learn how to attach to one another, the suffering in different challenges is overcome.

 Is your family facing a challenge on that list?
 Don't suffer alone or believe the lie that you are the only family who faces these challenges.
+Re-establishing health attachment to each other is the very thing that will help you move forward.
 Let's talk.